micmejia/bible-dump/AMPC/1 Timothy/1 Tim 1.md

-This charge _and_ admonition I commit in trust to you, Timothy, my son, [^b]in accordance with prophetic intimations which I formerly received concerning you, so that inspired _and_ aided by them you may wage the good warfare,
+This charge _and_ admonition I commit in trust to you, Timothy, my son, in accordance with prophetic intimations which I formerly received concerning you, so that inspired _and_ aided by them you may wage the good warfare,